A Catholic Academy

 At St Matthew Academy, the Catholic faith of students is developed through the work of an active Chaplaincy team; through prayer and through focus events to develop spirituality and faith growth.
 The Academy ethos stresses the unique value of each individual and develops in our students respect for all faiths.

 The Catholic Christian ethos of the Academy is owned by all its members; Chaplaincy’s role is to support, nurture and facilitate the Academy’s distinctive Christian nature and assist the whole school community to grow in relationship with God.
 Chaplaincy provides spiritual support and leadership for all members of the Academy community through pastoral care and prayer and worship.

-Jane is Lead lay chaplain at St Matthew Academy and responsible for leading policy and practice and coordinating all chaplaincy activities.
-Carl is lay Chaplain at the Academy with particular responsibility for organising celebration of Mass, retreats and visits.
+Jane is the Senior Lay Chaplain at St Matthew Academy and responsible for leading policy and practice and coordinating all Chaplaincy activities.

-Jane and Carl offer pastoral support to all students and staff providing a listening ear and a presence outside the normal constraints of timetables and schedules.
-Chaplaincy also exists to help guide St Matthew Academy towards reaching its fullest potential as a Catholic Christian school; this includes not only providing a presence but also bearing witness to the place of Christ in an modern education system.
+Chaplaincy at SMA provides a listening ear and a presence outside the normal constraints of timetables and schedules.
+Chaplaincy also exists to help guide St Matthew Academy towards reaching its fullest potential as a Catholic school; this includes not only providing a presence but also bearing witness to the place of Christ in a modern education system.

 You can find out more about our activities here